 - You are hosting apps on RStudio Connect and Shiny Server for more than a year.
 When you upgrade R, you break many of your older apps.

-- Your team is developing code on a shared instance of RStudio Server.
+- Your team is developing code on a shared instance of RStudio Workbench (previously RStudio Server Pro).
 When you upgrade R, you disrupt people’s work and break their code.

 Instead of upgrading your existing version of R, a better solution to these problems is to run multiple versions of R side by side.
 This strategy preserves past versions of R so you can manage upgrades and keep your code, apps, and reports stable over time.

 Do not use your linux package manager to to install R

 To get multiple versions of R side-by-side, it's important that you do not use your linux package manager to install R. For example, do not use yum (on Red Hat / CentOS) or apt (Debian or Ubuntu).

 When you install R from these package repositories, you will overwrite your existing R version, and your old version of R will no longer be available.

 Installing R from pre-compiled binaries (recommended)